Waboom AI

 What is a normal response latency for a voice agent?

-Human conversations have natural turn-taking gaps of 200-400ms.
-Voice agents that respond within 500ms feel natural.
-Between 500ms and 800ms is acceptable for complex queries but starts to feel slightly off.
-Past 800ms your caller perceives awkward silence.
-Past 1 second the delay feels like a system problem.
-Past 3 seconds most callers hang up.
+For voice agents, anything under 500ms feels natural.
+Between 500ms and 800ms is workable for complex queries but starts to feel slightly off.
+Past 800ms the caller perceives awkward silence, and past one second the delay feels like a system problem.
+Past three seconds most callers hang up.

 Why is GPT-4.1-mini not always the right default?